edwardbirdlab/CSON_GENOME/README.md

 ## Gathering SRA RNAseq Data

 Now we will gather and trim rnaseq data from SRA.
-All accessions for tasid 17
+All accessions for tasid 179676

+After getting a the SRA accession sheet from NCBi we will use edwardbirdlab/

 ## Preping Life History RNAseq Data